Keyboard shortcuts

 Flight Maneuver Limitations

-Slips in clean configuration are prohibited.
+Slips in clean configuration require care.
 The RV-10 rudder can aerodynamically stall during slips with flaps up, resulting in a sudden and uncommanded snap roll.
-Slips are permitted with flaps extended, which reduces the angle of attack required for a given airspeed and prevents rudder stall.
+Slips are most predictable with flaps extended, which reduces the angle of attack required for a given airspeed and prevents rudder stall.

 Types of Operations